jjti/personal-site/content/blog/2018-04-07-Google-Speech-App/index.md

 I used a basic React frontend, made with Create-React-App, and deployed the static build to S3.
 It's minimal but allows DnD of audio files and has a small visual indication that the results are transcribing.
 I'm not going to post an endpoint because I'm paying for the Google Storage bucket and Google Speech service on a per-usage basis, so the tool's really just for my SO right now.

 ![Front end](img.png)
-_The front end of the transcription application.
-Drag and drop or select an \*/audio input file_

 ### Wrapping up